Robert Goff, Baron Goff of Chieveley: Judicial career

-As Law Lord, he furthered the cause of restitution that he had developed academically.
+As a Law Lord, he furthered the cause of restitution that he had developed academically.
 In Lipkin Gorman v Karpnale Ltd, he gave judicial recognition to the proposition that unjust enrichment is an independent branch of private law.
 Graham Virgo, who has disagreed with the reasoning in Lipkin Gorman, nevertheless described it as "probably the most important dictum in the modern law of restitution".
 His judgment in Kleinwort Benson Ltd v Lincoln CC was described by Lord Hoffmann as "one of the most distinguished of his luminous contributions to this branch of the law" and by Lord Browne-Wilkinson, who dissented, as containing "yet another major contribution to the law of restitution".
 Andrew Burrows would later describe him as "the greatest judge of modern times".

 Over the course of his judicial career, he presided over a number of other key cases, including: